Everest Base Camp Helicopter Tour

 Meanwhile, booking a private trip gives you more flexibility and allows you to enjoy the journey with your closed ones.
 The cost of a private charter for a single helicopter trip is 4500 USD for a group of 1-3 individuals.
 Meanwhile, if your group has 3 to 5 members, the private trip will cost you 5000 USD.
 Hence, if you plan to book a private helicopter trip to Everest Base Camp, the cost per individual varies depending on the size of your group.

-You can book a private charter helicopter tour during booking from the add-ons section.
+You can book a private charter Everest Base Camp Helicopter Tour during booking from the add-ons section.
 Fill out this simple inquiry form and our representative will reach out to help you plan and customize your special trip to Everest!

-Everest Base Camp Helicopter Tour Itinerary
+Everest Base Camp Helicopter Tour with Landing Flight Itinerary

 • Day 1:Helicopter tour from Kathmandu to Everest base camp and back